namishh/com/content/blog/devlogs/pico.md

 end
 ```

-To make the game satisfying, it should also feel like out bullets have some impact on the enemy.
+To make the game satisfying, it should also feel like our bullets have some impact on the enemy.
 The enemy should not just despawn when it's health goes to 0.
 So we need to add more particle effects to the game.

 <br>